|

 FARROW Then why go back?

-VIRDON Because its home.
+VIRDON Because it’s home.

 Farrow glances from one to the other, then turns to the wall, starts to pull away some loose bricks, revealing a hiding place.

 FARROW I found it in this cave.
-I cant read what it says, but I like to look at the pictures. (reaches in, and pulls out a tattered book) Even if they are only stories.
+I can’t read what it says, but I like to look at the pictures. (reaches in, and pulls out a tattered book) Even if they are only stories.
 (Kovak reaches for it) Careful.
-Its very old.
+It’s very old.

-(breaks off as he looks at a picture) My God!
+KOVAK (taking the book) Don’t worry.
+I’ll be… (breaks off as he looks at a picture) My God!
 Alan, my God!

 Virdon stares at him.
 Speechless now, Kovak holds out the book.
 Virdon takes it, looks at the picture, stares at Kovak.
 Then he stares once again, stunned, at the book.